ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 If the KDC is currently not able to serve this request, i.e., to generate new individual keying material for the requesting Client, the KDC MUST reply with a 5.03 (Service Unavailable) error response.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 4 ("No available node identifiers").

-If all verifications succeed, the handler reply with a 2.05 (Content) response containing newly generated, individual keying material for the Client.
+If all verifications succeed, the handler replies with a 2.05 (Content) response containing newly generated, individual keying material for the Client.
 The payload of the response is formatted as a CBOR map.
 The specific format of newly-generated individual keying material for group members, or of the information to derive it, and corresponding CBOR label, MUST be specified in the application profile (REQ27) and registered in {{iana-reg}}.

 The typical successful outcome consists in replying with newly generated, individual keying material for the Client, as defined above.
 However, application profiles of this specification MAY also extend this handler in order to achieve different akin outcomes (OPT12), for instance: